Bedroom count

 Takeaway

-The median rent for all rentals in Northwest Richfield, Richfield, MN is equal to the median rent in Armatage, Minneapolis, MN.
+The median rent for all rentals in Northwest Richfield, Richfield, MN is 3% lower than the median rent in Armatage, Minneapolis, MN.

 Explore rent trends in neighboring markets